mahbuba26/ECE-4124-REPORTS/ECE_4124 LAB 3/ECE 4124_LAB 3/ECE 4124_LAB 3.md

 RUET

-` `**Submitted By:**
+` `**Submitted By:** Mahbuba Habib ID: 1810026 Department: ECE

- Mahbuba Habib

- ID: 1810026

- Department: ECE

-**Experiment No**: 03
+Experiment No: 03

-**Experiment Date**: 8/05/23
+Experiment Date: 8/05/23

-**Experiment Name**: Correlation of 2 signals using function and without using function.
+Experiment Name: Correlation of 2 signals using function and without using function.

-**Objective**:
+Objective:

 - Familiar with the correlation concept
 - Problem solving with & without using function
 - Realtime implementation and visualization of 2 outputs -Find the X value of highest correlation

-**Theory**: Correlation coefficient is a measure of how well two signals are related to each other in terms of their similarity, alignment, and dependence.
+Theory: Correlation coefficient is a measure of how well two signals are related to each other in terms of their similarity, alignment, and dependence.
 It is widely used in digital signal processing (DSP) for various purposes, such as signal detection, estimation, compression, enhancement, and classification.
 The *correlation* of two functions or signals or waveforms is defined as the measure of similarity between those signals.
 There are two types of correlations −

 - Cross-correlation